linn221/GO-REST-StarterKit/README.md

 - custom types for input sanitization, validator package to validate shape of data
 - custom Rule interface for various validation (exists, unique, etc)
 - reduces a bunch of boilterplate by extensively using generics
-- becoming like a pseudo-framework but tries not to (aim to be as simple as I can)